 In-depth Power BI report creation documentation (document in progress, not finalized).

-Sample Power BI PBIX file (be sure to update the source of data file via the Edit Query screen on the SiteAssessmentReport query as follows)
+For the PBIX file be sure to update the source of data file via the Edit Query screen on the SiteAssessmentReport query as follows:

 The SMAT tool outputs a summary CSV file along with 1 detailed CSV per risk being analyzed.
 Reading and interpreting hundred or thousands or tens of thousands of rows in a CSV file is not optimal.
 Instead it will be helpful to model and report on that data in an easier to consume fashion.
 At a high level our process will involve the following: